 Instructions to Question Paper Setter: The question paper consist of three sections A, B & C. Section-A is compulsory consisting of short answer type questions (1 or 2 marks) from the whole syllabus.
 It should be of 12 Marks.
-Section-B consists of 8 questions and students will attempt any six questions.
-Each question carries 4 Marks.
-Section-C consists of 4 questions and Students will attempt any three questions.
-Each question carries 8 Marks.
+Section-B consists of 8 questions and students will attempt

-SUBJECT TITLE: PHYSICS LABORATORY-I
+SUBJECT TITLE: PHYSICS LAB-I SUBJECT CODE: BPHY-1122